ERNE196077/minnowmax-rgbled/README.md

 In addition, the libraries provide an Ambilight-like function just as the [Boblight](https://www.tweaking4all.com/home-theatre/xbmc/xbmc-boblight-openelec-ws2811-ws2812/) project.

 ## Requirements
+The basic functionality to control RGB LEDs (APA102 & WS2812B) has been tested in the below platforms:
+*Minnowboard Max
+*Xubuntu 16.04.2
+*Arch Linux

+The Ambilight-like function has been tested using the below desktop environments (Using X11):
+*Gnome
+*Xfce

 As the hardware used by this driver already has an official Linux module it is needed to blacklist those modules.
-Add the below lines into your /etc/modprobe.d/blacklist.conf file:
+Add the below lines into your /etc/modprobe.d/blaklist.conf file:
 ```
 blacklist dw_dmac_core
+blacklist dw_dmac
+blacklist dw_dmac_pci
+blacklist pxa2xx_spi_pci
+blacklist pxa2xx_spi
 ```
+Note: Recent kernels contain dw_dmac driver as a built-in module, if it is your case, it is needed to recompile the kernel and modularize the dw_dmac driver so it can be blacklisted.

+### Compilation
+In the working directory there are two important files to get started:
+*compile.sh
+*Makefile

+You would need to install some dependencies in order to compile the driver and the libraries *Kernel headers
+*Building Libraries (Ubuntu: build-esential; ArchLinux: base-devel) *X11 dev libraries (